saf-dmitry/taskpaper-mode/README.md

 The command `C-c C-j` (`taskpaper-goto`) prompts the user for an outline path to an item offering standard minibuffer completion for possible target locations.
 Special completion packages like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select the outline path in minibuffer using regexp or fuzzy matching and incremental narrowing of possible selections.
 Additionally, you can use [Imenu][emacs-imenu] to go to a specific project in the buffer.

-To make navigation in long documents easier the command `C-c :` (`taskpaper-item-display-outline-path`) shows the current outline path in the echo area.
+To assist navigation in long documents the command `C-c :` (`taskpaper-item-display-outline-path`) shows the current outline path in the echo area.

 ## Structure Editing